Dichopsis/ML-TP-ESBS/README.md

 **Google Colab usage**

 1. Go to: https://colab.research.google.com/
-2. On the pop-up to select Notebook, select the Github Tab and enter this link: https://github.com/Dichopsis/ML-TD-ESBS-2 and select the notebook showing (TD2_Machine_Learning.ipynb).
+2. On the pop-up to select Notebook, select the Github Tab and enter this link: https://github.com/Dichopsis/ML-TP-ESBS and select the notebook showing (TP_Machine_Learning.ipynb).
 3. You should be able to run the notebook and start writing code!
 Create a cell and run `print("Hello World")` to check if everything is good!

 ### **Congratulations** you should now be ready to code for the TD!
 You should read the second part at least for the informations that it contains ;)